r1pp3r-d43m0n/homelab/README.md

 - GitHub Profile: [github.com/r1pp3r-d43m0n](https://github.com/r1pp3r-d43m0n)
 - LinkedIn: [linkedin.com/in/thomasmsumer](https://linkedin.com/in/thomasmsumer)
 - TryHackMe: Active — SEC0 Certified - Pursuing SEC1, SAL1, PT1
-- HackTheBox: Active (Private, will go public with portfolio site) - Pursuing CJCA, CDSA
+- HackTheBox: Active - Pursuing CJCA, CDSA

 ---

 <sub>This repo is actively maintained.
 Configs, writeups, and lessons learned are added as I build.
 Nothing here is aspirational — if it's documented, it's been **built** and **tested**.
-Anytime there's a disaster you can expect a postmortum here where I pick through the rubble.</sub>
+Anytime there's a disaster you can expect a postmortem here where I pick through the rubble.</sub>